 Corrections of these conditions should be addressed from a liability standpoint, but are not necessarily code violations.
 The Americans with Disabilities Act Accessibility Guidelines concern civil rights issues as they pertain to the disabled and are not a construction code, although many local jurisdictions have adopted the Guidelines as such.
-The costs to address the achievable items noted above are included in the Immediate Repairs Report.
+The cost to address the achievable items noted above is \$54,738.50 and is included in the Immediate Repairs Report.